COMIC DRAMA; 2hr 41min

-Hey dudes: Pitt (left) and DiCaprio
+Hey dudes: from left, Pitt and DiCaprio

 Since writer-director Quentin Tarantino’s ninth feature started shooting in June 2018, the buzz around it has crested to the kind of sustained fizz only a big-time auteur can dream of.
 Aside from its killer cast, the story-line, which juxtaposes the tinselly nostalgia of 1969 Hollywood with the stoner darkness of the murderous Manson Family, is a premium grabber whose delivery is one long high.
 Wrapped in the threads of Tarantino’s dream-weaving web, every frame is a gift.
 What is there not to be excited about?